PeterWong327/study-guide-notes/algorithms.md

 - Why is memoization helpful?
   -Memoization is helpful because it avoids the running of duplicated code by storing the values of previously run code, to be used again in the same function.

+-  What is an optimal substructure?
+When might a problem have one?
+  - An optimal substructure is when a problem has an optimal solution that can be obtained by using optimal solutions of its subproblems.
+A problem has an optimal substructure when it has subproblems that can be solved and the results can be used to solve the original problem.